MrFrenik/gunslinger/docs/getting_started.md

 ![hello_gs](https://raw.githubusercontent.com/MrFrenik/gs_examples/main/00_hello_gs/screenshot/screen.png)

-*Default 800x600 resizeable window titled "App"*
+*Default 800x600 resizable window titled "App"*

 Before using gunslinger, you must first define its implementation.
 By defining `GS_IMPL` in ONE source file before including `gs.h`, the gunslinger framework will be implemented and ready to use.